broadinstitute/thelma/internal/thelma/cli/README.md

 # cli

-This package implement's the command-line interface for Thelma.
-It provides some additional features on top of [Cobra](https://github.com/spf13/cobra).
+This package implements the command-line interface for Thelma.
+It provides some additional functionality on top of [Cobra](https://github.com/spf13/cobra).

 ### Why?

-Cobra's awesome, but it has a few shortcomings.
+Cobra's awesome, but it has a few missing features.

 #### Dependency Injection